Charlton, London: Religious sites

 The first recorded place of worship in Charlton is St Luke's Church, originally a chalk and flint building known to have existed in the 11th century.
 Rebuilt in the Jacobean style in 1630, it is now the parish church of a Church of England parish in the Modern Catholic tradition.
 The building was expanded with a new organ chamber and chancel in 1840, and new vestries in 1956.
 The church is listed as grade 2*, indicating a structure of 'more than special interest'.
 It is the burial place of several generations of the lords of the manor of Charlton, and of murdered British prime minister Spencer Perceval.

 A second Anglican church, dedicated to St Thomas, and known as St Thomas Old Charlton, was built in 1848–50.
 Designed in the Romanesque style by architect Joseph Gwilt and his son John Sebastian Gwilt, it was consecrated on 31 July 1850.
-It is currently shared between the Anglican parish based at St Lukes and the British Orthodox Church congregation of St Thomas the Apostle; the building is grade II listed.
+It remains part of the Church of England and shares a Rector with St Luke's, the parishes combined make up Charlton United Benefice.
+The building is sometimes used by the British Orthodox Church congregation of St Thomas the Apostle; the building is grade II listed.
 A third Anglican church, dedicated to the Holy Trinity, was built in New Charlton in 1894, designed by John Rowland.
 It was listed in 1973, but was declared redundant in 1974 and demolished in 1975 to be replaced by a block of flats.